What are the differences between mopeds and scooters?

 You might also choose to have carried contents and belongings coverage.
 This type of coverage protects any personal belongings on the scooter or moped, such as your phone, in the event of a covered loss while riding.

-Looking to insurance your scooter or moped?
-Get a scooter insurance quote online or call phone-number.
+Looking to insure your scooter or moped?
+Get a scooter or moped insurance quote online or call 1-855-347-3939.

 What are the differences in moped and scooter laws?